mprskalo01/mprskalo01/README.md

 ## 📖 About Me

-I'm a passionate Computer Science graduate and full stack developer with a keen eye for creating innovative technological solutions.
+I'm a Computer Science graduate and full stack developer with a keen eye for creating innovative technological solutions.
 My journey in software development is driven by curiosity, learning, and a desire to solve complex problems through code.

 ### 🚀 Tech Stack